Treatment approach

 The aim of these sessions is to briefly understand the current situation for your family & young person, answer any questions parents may have, and to have an informed discussion around immediate support strategies and treatment options (whether with us or elsewhere) moving forward.
 Parent consultations can be a one-off appointment, or can lead into our standard assessment process should you chose to engage with us.

-Given there is currently a long wait-time for specialist psychology across the eating disorder sector, we also offer these sessions to parents on our waitlist with the aim of providing interim support and advice around management.
+Given there is currently a long wait-time for specialist psychology across the eating disorder sector, we also offer these sessions to parents with children on our waitlist with the aim of providing interim support and advice around management.

 Alongside our focus on eating disorders, we also offer evidence-based treatment for the following mental health challenges (either in the context of eating disorder treatment, or as standalone treatment):